Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp.md

 ![](/images/dif_000185_566_b.jpg)

-###### The string pins on the neck of the Barberini Harp, Museo Nazionale Degli Strumenti Musicali, Roma, 2014.
+###### The string pins on the neck of the Barberini Harp, and carved laurels on top of the neck itself.
+Museo Nazionale Degli Strumenti Musicali, Roma, 2014.

 ***